 Synthomer: Growing Pains?

 As we can see, turnover is set to double in the space of a few years since 2016.
-The catalyst for this is not organic, but rather growth by acquisition: the company this year announced the takeover of Omnova.
-This takeover is not cheap: the headline price is £654m, but promises to create a global chemicals company amidst a natural strategic fit.
+The catalyst for this is not organic, but rather growth by acquisition.
+The company this year announced the takeover of Omnova.
+This takeover is not cheap: the headline price is £654m.
+It promises to create a global chemicals company amidst a natural strategic fit.

 It should be said that despite the fast level of growth, Synthomer has been performing well, and boasts a very strong level of cash conversion: